 Sure, looking great and feeling great in the short-term are awesome goals and ones I personally share with you, but the biggest driving factor for me is my desire to be athletic at 70+.
-I’m in the downhill side of my 30s.
+I'm on the downhill side of my 30s.
 What I invest now will go a long way toward my quality of life later.
-For me, it’s worth clearing away all the excuses and getting to work!
+For me, it's worth clearing away all the excuses and getting to work!

 * You can absolutely build strength up until you die and you should, there is no age limit.
-It just gets a harder without the added boost of extra hormones that come with young age.
+It just gets harder without the added boost of extra hormones that come with young age.